Serrowxd/Another_Portfolio/README.md

   - Phones have slight overflow issues
 - Scrolling anywhere on the page causes the show-nav to fire (at lower reactive levels)
   - This can probably be fixed by just adjusting the overflow for the entire page.
-- LESS needs to be broken down into multiple files and imported properly.
+  - This functionality is deprecated, should be removed.
 - Uneven numbers of projects will break the formatting in the projects section.
+(Check this?)
 - Set-up contact segment
 - Set-up or remove "Life" segment.
-- Add a section for work history ~ maybe something akin to a half-resume?
 - Add a section for Languages/Frameworks
-- Adjust background-images to be faster loading (smaller file size).
+- Adjust background-images to be faster loading (smaller file size?).
 - Rebuild side navigation at mobile to work as a pop-over, spawn from a hamburger in the main navigation, remove onscroll events and make navigation fully sticky.
 - Redo all the CSS

+**New Items (2020)**

+- Add React Router, or some form of routing middleware to handle the transition between pages.
+- Add a loading animation (ThreeJS) when the page is not fully loaded (this includes assets).
+This would make it immensely easier to manage the load times without having to reduce the file sizes.
+-

 ## Ideas